philrz/super/docs/tutorials/super-for-jq.md

 ```mdtest-command
 echo '{a:1,b:null}{a:null,b:[2,3,4]}' | super -z -c fuse -
 ```
-produces this transformed and comprehensively-typed JSUP output:
+produces this transformed and comprehensively-typed SUP output:
 ```mdtest-output
 {a:1,b:null([int64])}
 {a:null(int64),b:[2,3,4]}